Knowledgebase record #14

 - Potassium salts of fatty acids (Safer Superfast Weed & Grass Killer) kills the tops of all plants, but not the roots.
 It works best on annual weeds like chick-weed and bitter cress, but would have to be repeated a few times to kill perennial weeds with root reserves, such as dandelion.

 - Pelargonic acid herbicide (Scythe) is another type of fatty acid, similar to soap, that kills weeds by drying out the leaves.
 As mentioned above this product works best on annual or biennial weeds and must be reapplied a few times to kill perennials.

 - Vinegar from the kitchen doesn't kill weeds, only disfigures them.
 Commercial products (Burnout, Bradfield's Horticultural 20% Vinegar) work if used in hot weather, but are quite caustic and great caution must be used not to inhale the fumes or spray the skin.
 Natural, yes, but toxic.

-The Northwest Coalition for Alternatives to Pesticides publishes excellent articles on non-toxic pest control.
+The Northwest Center for Alternatives to Pesticides publishes excellent articles on non-toxic pest control.
 Two good articles on weed management are available free online: